monarch-initiative/HpoCaseAnnotator/docs/source/installation.rst

 - **Download and pre-process the reference genome sequences automatically**

 In order to download the reference genome click on the *Download* buttons of individual genome assemblies.
 Each assembly file has roughly 1 GB and the download process may take up to 20 minutes depending on the speed of your internet connection.
+Do not close before the download & pre-processing is completed.
 After successful download, sequences of all the chromosomes will be concatenated into a single FASTA file and index will be created automatically using ``HTS-JDK`` library.

 - **Provide FASTA file**